pschmitt/kubernetes-ssh-backdoor/README.md

 By default, kubeconfig files are pushed to `kubeconfigs/config-<cluster-name>` on the bastion host.

-For example, if your cluster name is `wiit-edge-002`, the file will be:
+For example, if your cluster name is `acme-corp-prod-cluster`, the file will be:
 ```
-kubeconfigs/config-wiit-edge-002
+kubeconfigs/config-acme-corp-prod-cluster
 ```

 You can customize this with: